tdelora/audioGPIOTrigger/README.md

 ![IMG_0428-2](https://github.com/user-attachments/assets/a53e6c4d-43f0-42b9-aae7-da80548c95bc)

 The 3.5mm plug harness connects the Raspberry Pi to the LM386 Audio Amplifier.
-Since the 3.5mm Male Plug Bare Wire has two audio outs and the LM386 Audio Amplifie has one audio in we need to combine the L & R wires from the 3.5mm Plug Bare Wire into one using 1K ohm resistors to prevent distort and component damage.
+Since the 3.5mm Male Plug Bare Wire has two audio outs and the LM386 Audio Amplifier has one audio in we need to combine the L & R wires from the 3.5mm Plug Bare Wire into one using 1K ohm resistors to prevent distort and component damage.

 On the bare end wires on the 3.5mm Male Plug Wire: